 Marine World in Hiyoriyama

-Located on the cliffs over looking the Japan Sea, Marine World first began as a fishing attraction where you could come and catch your own aji and then have staff cook it up right there for you to eat.
-Although that attraction is still around and little kids love it, we have expanded our facilities and number of marine residents.
-Still considerably smaller than most major aquariums, this is also one of our charms.
-Because of our smaller and more intimate settings guests are able to interact closely with the staff and animals in our keeping.
-The “Dive”, a stage that lowers visitors into the center of one of our tanks, tide pool and“dolphin touch” option lets visitors interact closer with the marine life.
+Located on the cliffs overlooking the Japan Sea, Marine World first began as a fishing attraction where you could come and catch your own aji (a type of Japanese mackerel) and then have staff cook it up right there for you to eat.
+Although that attraction is still around, and little kids love it, we have expanded our facilities and number of marine residents.
+It is still considerably smaller than most major aquariums, but this is also one of our charms.
+Because of our smaller and more intimate settings, guests are able to interact closely with the staff and animals in our keeping.
+The “Dive”, a stage that lowers visitors into the center of one of our tanks, tide pool, and “dolphin touch” options let visitors interact closer with the marine life.

 Off the coast you can see a castle sitting on a small island.
 This is the mythical Ryugu-jo or Dragon Palace from the Japanese folklore of Urashima Taro.
 Locals believe that the area has ties with this story and so have built the castle out on the rocks.
-There is a mystic feel about it especially when the fog rolls in around it.
+There is a mystical feel about it, especially when the fog rolls in around it.